honeyswarm/honeyswarm/docs/installation.rst

 First Time Setup
 ----------------

+Start Honeyswarm using the command ``docker-compose up``.
+Refer to the Starting section for more details.

+The first start will download all the required docker images and configure them as per the .env file.

 Once you start your HoneySwarm instance for the first time you will need to run the initial installation.
 To start the install visit http://HONEYSWARMIP:8080/install